dragosbarbu04/TfWM-Android-Transport-App/README.md

 # Transport for West Midlands (TfWM) - Android Transit App

 > **Note:** This project was developed as the final coursework for the CMP6213 Mobile and Wearable Application Development module at Birmingham City University.
 It is a functional prototype designed to demonstrate a comprehensive understanding of modern Android development practices.
+Any API Keys and/or other dependencies are free and need be replaced if you are using this project, the existing keys in the project have been deleted.

 This is a native Android application, written in **Kotlin**, that serves as a journey planner for the Transport for West Midlands (TfWM) public transport network.
 The app provides users with secure authentication, GTFS-based route browsing, interactive map-based journey suggestions, and a mock ticketing system using Firebase services.